Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 Our research questions were:

-\begin{itemize}[wide] \item[] \textbf{RQ1: Do interstitial disinformation warnings cause users to choose alternative sources of information?} We sought to establish whether the bias of our sample population or the limitations of the laboratory task significantly affected the observed outcomes.
-We recruited a larger, more diverse participant pool from Amazon Mechanical Turk (Section~\ref{subsec:mturkrecruiting}) and adjusted the experimental design to account for limitations we observed in the laboratory (Section~\ref{subsec:mturktask}). \item[] \textbf{RQ2: Do interstitial warnings that effectively inform users about the risks of disinformation cause users to choose alternative sources of information?} We tested whether participants understood the warnings, then compared the behavioral effects of informative and uninformative warnings to isolate the impact of informativeness on behavior. \item[] \textbf{RQ3: Do interstitial warnings that communicate a risk of personal harm cause users to choose alternative sources of information? } We tested whether warnings that caused users to feel that they were at risk of harm produced substantially different behavioral effects than warnings that did not cause this perception. \item[] \textbf{RQ4: Does user partisan alignment (with respect to U.S. politics) moderate users' behavioral responses or their perceptions of interstitial warnings?} Research in political science shows that political orientation affects judgments of information credibility~\cite{pennycook2019fighting} as well as the effectiveness of misinformation warnings~\cite{pennycook2019implied}.
-We included this research question in order to detect if partisan alignment created a bimodal distribution in responses to warnings. \end{itemize}
+\begin{itemize}[wide] \item[] \textbf{RQ1: Do interstitial disinformation warnings cause users to choose alternative sources of information?} We investigated whether population sample bias or task design significantly affected the results of our laboratory study.
+We recruited a larger, more diverse participant pool from Amazon Mechanical Turk (Section~\ref{subsec:mturkrecruiting}) and adjusted the task to account for limitations in the laboratory study (Section~\ref{subsec:mturktask}). \item[] \textbf{RQ2: Do interstitial warnings that effectively inform users about the risks of disinformation cause users to choose alternative sources of information?} We tested whether participants understood the warnings, then compared the behavioral effects of informative and uninformative warnings to isolate the impact of informativeness on behavior. \item[] \textbf{RQ3: Do interstitial warnings that communicate a risk of personal harm cause users to choose alternative sources of information? } We tested whether warnings caused participants to fear harm, then compared the behavioral effects of warnings that did and did not evoke a fear of harm. \item[] \textbf{RQ4: Does user partisanship (with respect to U.S. politics) moderate behavioral effects or perceptions of interstitial warnings?} Research in political science indicates that political orientation affects judgments of information credibility~\cite{pennycook2019fighting} and efficacy of misinformation warnings~\cite{pennycook2019implied}.
+We included this research question to detect if partisan alignment created a bimodal distribution in responses to warnings. \end{itemize}